Green Century earns enough support for climate proposal to re-file with Ford

 Descendants of company founder Henry Ford own a special class of stock that gives them 40% of the voting power on shareholder proposals.

-“We’re glad to see many independent investors asking Ford to better address the climate impact of its supply chain,” said Green Century Funds president Leslie Samuelrich.
+“We’re glad to see many independent investors asking Ford to better address the climate impact of its supply chain,” said Green Century president Leslie Samuelrich.
 “By investing more in sustainable materials to make its vehicles, Ford could assure shareholders it’s prepared to more fully mitigate climate-related risks.”

 Steel and aluminum are big climate polluters